kfuku52/cdskit/README.md

 `stats`: Printing sequence statistics.

 ## Pipe for streamlined analysis
-CDSKIT is designed with data flow through standard input.
+CDSKIT is designed for data flow through [standard input and output](https://en.wikipedia.org/wiki/Standard_streams).
 Streamlined processing may be combined with other sequence processing tools such as [SeqKit](https://bioinf.shenwei.me/seqkit/).
 ```
 seqkit seq input.fasta | cdskit pad | cdskit mask | cdskit aggregate > output.fasta
 ```

+## Citation
+There is no published paper on CDSKIT itself, but we used and cited CSUBST in several papers including [Fukushima & Pollock (2023, Nat Ecol Evol 7: 155-170)](https://www.nature.com/articles/s41559-022-01932-7).

-# Licensing
+## Licensing
 This program is BSD-licensed (3 clause).
 See [LICENSE](LICENSE) for details.